alexocode/talks/social/roleplaying-games-and-meetings/roleplaying-games-and-meetings.md

 ^
 1. Who is doing what?
 What responsibilities exist?
 2. How are we working together?
+When are we working together?
+DoD?
+Coding Styles?
+Anything we need to agree on!
 3. What are we trying to achieve?
 More importantly: What aren't we trying to achieve?
 What can we expect to do/learn?

 ---